strohs/wordle-solver-java/README.md

 It's inspired by [3Blue1Brown](https://www.youtube.com/watch?v=v68zYyaEmEA) and [Jon Gjenset's](https://www.youtube.com/watch?v=doFowk4xj7Q) YouTube videos on this topic.

+This solver is able to solve most challenges on turn 4, especially if you use a starting guess of "tares".

 ## Running
 This solver is a command line program that is used at the same time you are making guesses into the wordle web application.
 You make your first guess into the web app, and then enter that guess along with its corresponding "correctness" pattern